ministryofjustice/peoplefinder/README.md

 * SURVEY_URL – A link to a survey to be completed after using the service
 * SECURE_COOKIES - (true/false) whether to set secure cookies or not, set this
                    to false in development/test.
+* REDIS_PROVIDER - This is the url for Redis and can include auth information

 ## Initial setup